jkoberg/splitvent/README.md

 ## 3D Printing Models

-* Models have been printed with FDM printers using PLA or PETG.
+* Splitter and flow restrictor models are optimized for FDM, SLA, SPD and DLP printers.
 * TPU can be used for an o-ring.
-* Other materials such as Med610, Dental SG/LT, and Teeth A2 can be used and should be considered for sterilization purposes.
+* Materials such as Med610, Dental SG/LT, and Teeth A2 should be considered for sterilization purposes.

-* Models printed with FDM should use 10-20% infill with supports touching buildplate.
+* Models printed using an FDM printer should use 10-20% infill with supports touching buildplate over 45 degrees.
+A brim or raft is suggested when printing the flow restrictor body.

 ## Monitoring Software